-The City has covenanted for the benefit of bondholders and noteholders to provide certain financial information and operating data on the City and to comply with the provisions of Rule 15c2-12 (the "Rule") promulgated by the Securities and Exchange Commission pursuant to the Securities Exchange Act of 1934, as amended and supplemented, and as detailed in Continuing Disclosure Certificate (the "Certificate") to be executed on behalf of the City by its Chief Financial Officer, in the forms appearing in Appendix D hereto, such Certificate to be delivered concurrently with the delivery of the Notes.
+The City has covenanted for the benefit of bondholders to provide certain financial information and operating data on the City and to comply with the provisions of Rule 15c2-12 (the "Rule") promulgated by the Securities and Exchange Commission pursuant to the Securities Exchange Act of 1934, as amended and supplemented, and as detailed in the Continuing Disclosure Certificate (the "Certificate") to be executed on behalf of the City by its Chief Financial Officer, in the form appearing in Appendix D hereto, such Certificate to be delivered concurrently with the delivery of the Notes.
 These covenants are being made by the City to assist the purchasers of the Notes in complying with the Rule.

-The City has previously failed to file, in a timely manner, its Annual Reports in accordance with the Rule for the calendar years ended December 31, 2011, 2012 and 2013.
+The City has previously failed to file, in a timely manner, its Annual Reports in accordance with the Rule for the calendar years ended December 31, 2012 and 2013.
 Generally, the City had previously filed, in a timely manner, the required audited financial statements, but did not timely file all required operating data for the periods referenced above.
 Additionally, the City had failed to file, in a timely manner, certain material event notices relating to rating changes of the City, the Municipal Qualified Bond Act, the School Qualified Bond Act, the School Bond Reserve Act and various bond insurance companies.
 Such notices were filed on November 13, 2014.
 Further, the City recently determined that it inadvertently failed to comply with prior undertakings to provide its Annual Report for the calendar years ended December 31, 2013 and December 31, 2014 with respect to bonds issued by the Jersey City Municipal Utilities Authority (the "JCMUA Undertaking").
 However, portions of such Annual Reports were filed with the Municipal Securities Rulemaking Board (the "MSRB") with respect to the City's bonds.
 The City has since corrected this oversight by linking the required Annual Reports to the JCMUA Undertaking.
 The City has implemented certain procedures to file its Annual Reports on a more consistent and timely basis in future years.
-The City's implementation of procedures to file its Annual Reports disclosure requirements.
+The City's implementation of procedures to file its Annual Reports also includes the continued utilization of Digital Assurance Certification, LLC (DAC) to assist with the City's disclosure requirements.